 Newer synthetic artemisinins have been developed showing substantial antineoplastic activity, but there is still limited information regarding the mode of action of these synthetic compounds.
 In view of the emerging data, specific interactions with established chemotherapy need to be further investigated in different cancer cells and their phenotypes and validated further using different semisynthetic and synthetic artemisinin derivatives.

-For answers or to make an appointment, call us toll-free at 800-923-7878 to speak with a Patient Care Team.
+For answers or to make an appointment, call us toll-free at

 Recover your vitality, reclaim your energy and rediscover your health.